-The Department for Education (DfE) has recently stated the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”
+The Department for Education (DfE) has stated the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”

 Previously, “Citizenship” and then “Community Cohesion” were required elements to be taught within school, as a response to specific social concerns.

 Schools have always taught “values” and Church Schools (approximately 25% of all Primary Schools in England) have looked to 2000 years of Christian teaching, thinking and example as the primary source for making values explicit and real for children in our schools.